wemakewaves/PyRow/README.md

     cd pyusb
     sudo python setup.py install

+Other versions of the PyRow library have been tested on Windows.

 INSTALLING
 ------------
 After the software has become stable the software will be packaged as a module.
-For now copying 'pyrow.py', 'csafe_cmd.py', and 'csafe_dic.py' into the same directory as your code will work.
+For now copying `pyrow.py`, `csafe_cmd.py`, and `csafe_dic.py` into the same directory as your code will work.

-Include PyRow in your code with the following line of code: import pyrow
+Include PyRow in your code with the following line of code:
+`import pyrow`

 RUNNING